rainerpons/rpai/README.md

 # RPAI

-An opinionated agentic software engineering workflow.
+An app for agentic software engineering workflows.

 ## Overview